terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_application_container.html.markdown

 * `subscription_type` - (Optional) Whether the subscription type is `hourly` or `monthly`.
 The default is `hourly`.

+* `tags` - (Optional) A map of tags for the application container.

-Manifest Attributes supports the following:
+Manifest attributes supports the following:

 * `runtime` - (Optional) Details the availble runtime attributes.
 Runtime is documented below.